 View unlisted / other basemaps here: Web Map Sources

 This website was designed and created to provide a user-friendly visualization tool for those who make coastal decisions.
-This website should be used to promote enhanced preparedness and land use planning decisions with considerations for possible future conditions.
+This website can be used to promote enhanced resilience and land use planning decisions with considerations for possible future conditions.

 The NEW and IMPROVED NJFloodMapper includes: